 On your next grocery run, be sure to keep your eyes out for food labels such as the Certified Vegan Logo on your favorite bread products.
 Take things one step further by only buying USDA Organic and enjoy sustainably produced breads from seed to slice.

 PETA has compiled their own list of vegan baked goods by brand which include an array of tasty flatbreads all the way to English muffins.
-Here are a number of reputable vegan bread brands you should know about:
+Here are some reputable vegan bread brands you should know about:

-- Bloomfield Farms is a 100% gluten-free company also known for their vegan sandwich bread.
+- Bloomfield Farms is a 100 percent gluten-free company also known for their vegan sandwich bread.

 Vegan Bread Recipe: How to Make a Tasty Fennel and Coriander Herb Bread

-For this tasty vegan bread recipe, you’ll need the following ingredients:
+For this tasty vegan bread recipe, you’ll need the following:

 - 1 1/2 cups wholewheat flour